bioinfo-pf-curie/mpiBWA/docs/README.md

 Now we compare those base lines with mpiBWA

-mpiBWA
+* mpiBWA

-We build a mpiBWA base line on one node:
+We start with one node one thread:

 1 threads on 1 node : `mpirun -n 1 mpiBWA mem -t 1`
 [M::mem_process_seqs] Processed 40224 reads in 25.779 CPU sec, 25.840 real sec